-- The CDGA handicap revision dates are:
+- The CDGA handicap revision dates are updated every evening.

-Members are required to promptly post all scores made in Men's Club tournaments and weekly competitions to ensure an accurate handicap.
+Members are required to promptly post all scores the same day, made in Men's Club tournaments and weekly competitions to ensure an accurate handicap.
 Two computers, located in the Winnetka Golf Club, allow members to post their scores.
 The CDGA also accepts posting of scores on the internet via their website.
 The Competition Committee periodically checks to ensure that members are reporting their scores according to the policy and has the authority to sanction violators.